An analytical model of momentum availability for predicting large wind farm power: Comparison with finite wind farm LES

 We used the analytical model to predict the farm-averaged power normalised by the isolated turbine power, i.e., $C_p/C_{p,Betz}$. \citet{Allaerts2017} and \citet{Lanzilao2022} used an actuator-disc no rotation model for the turbines with $C_T'=1.33$.
-For these studies we used $C_T^*$ from the actuator-disc theory (equation \ref{eqn:ctstar_model}) as an upper limit for $C_T^*$ in \ref{eqn:windfarmmomentum} and then used the expression $C_p/C_{p,Betz}=\beta^3$.
+For these studies we used $C_T^*$ from the actuator-disc theory (equation \ref{eqn:ctstar_model}) as an upper limit for $C_T^*$ in \ref{eqn:model_beta} and then used the expression $C_p/C_{p,Betz}=\beta^3$.
 For this $C_T'$ value, the actuator-disc theory gives $C_T^*=0.75$. \citet{Wu2017} used an actuator-disc with rotation implementation for the turbines.
-We used the published thrust coefficient curves \citep{Wu2015} as an upper limit to $C_T^*$. \citet{Kirby2022} reported that turbine-wake interactions reduced $C_T^*$ by up to about 20\%.
-For the lower limit of farm performance, we used a 20\% reduced $C_T^*$ value in equation \ref{eqn:windfarmmomentum} and then the expression $C_p/C_{p,Betz}=\beta^30.8^{1.5}$ (assuming that $C_T'$ is unaffected by the turbine layout).
+As the value of $C_T'$ was unknown, we used the published thrust coefficient curves \citep{Wu2015} to find an upper limit to $C_T^*$.
+For the lower limit, we used a 20\% reduced $C_T^*$ value in equation \ref{eqn:model_beta} and then the expression $C_p/C_{p,Betz}=\beta^30.8^{1.5}$ (assuming that $C_T'$ is unaffected by the turbine layout).
 Note that this expression comes from equation \ref{cp_actuator_disc} using a $C_T^*$ value which is 80\% of the upper limit.

 \citet{Lanzilao2022} normalised the turbine power by the power of an imaginary turbine row 10km upstream of the farm.
 However, small reductions in wind speed were observed 10km upstream for the stratified boundary layer.
 We instead normalised farm powers from this study by the imaginary upstream power for the neutrally stratified case.
 This is because the neutrally stratified case had a much smaller reduction in wind speed upstream of the farm.
 The imaginary upstream turbine power of the staggered and aligned farms in the stratified boundary layer were 6.24MW and 6.17MW respectively \citep{Lanzilao_personal}.
 For the staggered farm in the neutrally stratified case it was 6.61MW \citep{Lanzilao_personal}.